starkbank/sdk-python/README.md

 ## Create transfers

-You can also create transfers in the SDK (TED/Pix).
+You can also create transfers in the SDK (TED/Pix) and configure transfer behavior according to its rules.

 ```python
 import starkbank